sigmod/sqlpp/document.md

       { "uname": "EmoryUnk" }
     ]

-For non-matching left-side tuples, SQL++ produces `MISSING` values for the right-side binding variables.
-That is why the last record in the result above does not have a `message` field.
-Note that this is slightly different from standard SQL, which instead fills in `NULL` values for right-side fields.
-The reason for the difference is that, for non-matches in the join results, SQL++ views the fields from the right-side as "not there" (a.k.a. `MISSING`) instead of "there but unknown" (i.e., `NULL`).
+For non-matching left-side tuples, SQL++ produces `MISSING` values for the right-side binding variables; that is why the last record in the above result doesn't have a `message` field.
+Note that this is slightly different from standard SQL, which instead would fill in `NULL` values for the right-side fields.
+The reason for this difference is that, for non-matches in its join results, SQL++ views fields from the right-side as being "not there" (a.k.a. `MISSING`) instead of as being "there but unknown" (i.e., `NULL`).

 The left-outer join query can also be expressed using `LEFT OUTER UNNEST`:

-    SELECT user.name uname, message.message message
+    SELECT u.name AS uname, m.message AS message
-    FROM GleambookUsers user
+    FROM GleambookUsers u
     LEFT OUTER UNNEST (
         SELECT VALUE message
         FROM GleambookMessages message
-        WHERE message.`author-id` = user.id
+        WHERE message.authorId = u.id
-      ) AS message;
+      ) m;

-> TW: I think that different `message` aliases would be better here.
+In general, in SQL++, SQL-style join queries can also be expressed by `UNNEST` clauses and left outer join queries can be expressed by `LEFT OUTER UNNESTs`.

-In general, all join queries could be expressed by `UNNEST` clauses and all left outer join queries could be expressed by `LEFT OUTER UNNESTs`.
+> MC: Made it to the end of joins and unnesting, finally!

-## <a id="Group_By_clauses">Group By clauses
+## <a id="Group_By_clauses">`GROUP BY` clauses
-The SQL++ `GROUP BY` clause generalizes standard SQL's `Group By` semantics, but remains backward compatible to standard SQL's `GROUP BY` aggregations.
+The SQL++ `GROUP BY` clause generalizes standard SQL's grouping and aggregation semantics, but it also retains backward compatibility with standard SQL's `GROUP BY` and aggregation features.

 ### <a id="Group_variables">Group variables
 In a `GROUP BY` clause, in addition to binding variables for grouping keys, SQL++ also allows a user to define a group variable.
-After grouping, in-scope variables include grouping key binding variables as well as the group variable.
-The group variable binds to one collection for each group --- the collection contains nested records where each field results from a renamed variable defined in the parens after the group variable declaration:
+After grouping, the in-scope variables include the group key binding variables as well as the group variable.
+The group variable binds to one collection for each group.
+This collection contains nested records in which each record field is the result of a renamed variable defined in the parenthesis that follow the group variable's declaration:

     <GROUP> <AS> Variable ("(" Variable <AS> VariableReference ("," Variable <AS> VariableReference )* ")")?